Kenneth Tsang: Personal life

 Tsang had a younger sister, Jeanette Lin Tsui (林翠), who was also a Hong Kong actress.

 Tsang was married three times.
 His first wife was Chan Laidi (張萊娣), stage name Lan Di (藍娣), a Malaysian-Chinese and his co-star in The Big Circus and had a son.
 They divorced ten years later in 1979 and his son left to live with his mother.
 They have since resided in Vancouver, Canada.
 Chan died in 1991.

 In 1980, Tsang married columnist and model Barbara Tang (邓拱璧) and had a daughter, Musette.
 Tsang and Tang divorced 10 years later in 1990.

-In 1994 Tsang married Chiao Chiao (焦姣), a Chinese-born Taiwanese actress.
+In 1994 Tsang married Taiwanese actress Chiao Chiao (焦姣).

 Death

 Tsang departed from Singapore and arrived in Hong Kong on 25 April 2022, where he began a seven-day COVID-19 quarantine at the Kowloon Hotel.
 On the evening of 26 April, he experienced chest discomfort and asked his family to deliver his medication for chronic hypertension, which they promptly did.
 However, the following day, he was found unresponsive in his room by health officials who arrived to conduct a PCR test, and paramedics pronounced him dead at the scene.